Ergodic properties of boundary actions and Nielsen--Schreier theory: Introduction

 In 1927 Nielsen's result was extended by Otto Schreier \cite{Schreier27} to arbitrary subgroups in another seminal work (where, in particular, what is currently known as Schreier graphs was introduced).
 Under the name of the Nielsen--Schreier theorem it is now one of the bases of the theory of infinite groups.
 Schreier's method is at first glance quite different from Nielsen's and uses families of coset representatives (transversals).
 That Nielsen and Schreier actually arrived at essentially the same generating systems became clear much later and was proved in \cite{Hall-Rado48,Karrass-Solitar58}.

-In this work we show that the Nielsen--Schreier theory is useful in the ergodic theory, and our main result is its application to the study of the ergodic properties of the boundary action of subgroups of a finitely generated free group.
-On the other hand, our point of view ``from infinity'' (based on using dynamical invariants of the boundary action) sheds new light on certain purely algebraic properties of subgroups of free groups.
+In this work we show that the Nielsen--Schreier theory is useful in the ergodic theory, and our main result is its application to the study of the ergodic properties of the boundary action of arbitrary subgroups of a finitely generated free group.
+On the other hand, our point of view ``from infinity'' (based on using dynamical invariants of the boundary action) sheds new light on geometry of Schreier graphs and associated subgroups.